vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 We recommend starting the integration with the API Client.
 Once you have the required methods and types to interact with eCommerce logic you will have all the tools needed to start building Composition Functions.

 ## Scope

+The default theme in Vue Storefront comes with support for plenty of functionalities out of the box, which is great if you don't want to deal with the UI or styling.
+However, this comes at a cost.
+The less functionalities your platform supports, the more overriding it requires.

 Vue Storefront will require **at least** the following features from your eCommerce platform: